grakshith/lossless-text-steganography/README.md

 5. tests.py : This contains a few test cases to demonstrate the project.
 Assert statements have been inserted in suitable places to verify the encryption, decryption, decoding and encoding.

+6. embed.py : This file contains functions to embed secret message in a cover text file and writes to new stego text file.

+7. deembed_text.py : This contains functions to retrieve the secret message from the stego text file.

+8. read_wavfile.py : This file reads a cover audio wav file and embeds the secret message in the kth LSB of the audio.

+9. retrieve_message.py : This file reads the stego audio file and recovers the secret message from it.

 ## System Requirements:

 1. Python 2.7 installed